antvis/G2Plot/docs/manual/plots/pie.en.md

 ### Fan chart

-By setting `startAngle` and `endAngle`，we can turn a pie plot into a fan chart.
+By setting startAngle` and endAngle, we can turn a pie plot into a fan chart.

 <playground path='pie/basic/demo/quarter-circle.ts' rid='rect3'></playground>